DrNattapoom/sudoku-project/README.md

 ```
 streamlit run main.py
 ```
-The main.py can also be run from the file itself (Reccomended).
+The main.py can also be run from the file itself (Recommended).

 <b> Note: </b> The current working directory <b> must be </b> where the files are located.